The X-Files (franchise): Feature films

 The first feature film, The X-Files, was released in 1998 in between the fifth and sixth season.
 It was intended to be a continuation of the season five finale "The End", but also be able to stand on its own.
 Season six opener "The Beginning" picked up where the film left off.
 The majority of the film was shot in the break between the series' fourth and fifth seasons.
 The film follows the actions of Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) after their dismissal from the X-Files division.

 Unlike the first film, the plot of The X-Files: I Want to Believe does not focus on the series' ongoing extraterrestrial-based "mytharc" and instead works as a standalone thriller–horror story.
 The film details ex-agents Mulder and Scully's search for a missing FBI agent.
 While Walter Skinner (Mitch Pileggi) makes a notable appearance, John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish) are absent from the film.
-During a July 2013 panel discussion at the San Diego Comic-Con hosted by TV Guide, both Anderson and Duchovny expressed willingness to do a third feature film, but Carter was more reserved at the idea, stating, "You need a reason to get excited about going on and doing it again."
+During a July 2013 panel discussion at San Diego Comic-Con hosted by TV Guide, both Anderson and Duchovny expressed willingness to do a third feature film, but Carter was more reserved at the idea, stating, "You need a reason to get excited about going on and doing it again."

+In June 2025, Carter announced that he is working on a director's cut of The X-Files: I Want to Believe which will restore the original horror elements which were cut from the theatrical release due to studio and censor demands.